gewenyu99/ga4gh-search-docs/content/docs/use-exisitng-data/using-preso/doc.md

 **2. Configuration**

 For a minimal configuration, we need to provide two parameters, `PRESTO_DATASOURCE_URL` and `SPRING_PROFILES_ACTIVE`.

-PRESTO_DATASOURCE_URL points to the Presto server you wish to expose with a Search API.
+`PRESTO_DATASOURCE_URL` points to the Presto server you wish to expose with a Search API.
 {{%content-textbox%}}
-Clone the repository
+Clone the repository:
 ``` bash
 export PRESTO_DATASOURCE_URL=https://<your-presto-server>
 export SPRING_PROFILES_ACTIVE=no-auth
 ```
-The search adapter requires a Postgres database.
-To start the app locally quickly with the default settings, you can spin up the database with this docker command:
+The adapter app requires a local PostgreSQL database connection.
+To start the app locally with the default settings, you can spin up the database with this docker command:
 ```bash
 docker run -d -p 5432:5432 --name ga4ghsearchadapterpresto -e POSTGRES_USER=ga4ghsearchadapterpresto -e POSTGRES_PASSWORD=ga4ghsearchadapterpresto postgres
 ```
 {{%/content-textbox%}}

 **3. Run the adapter app**

 {{%content-textbox%}}
 ``` bash
 mvn clean spring-boot:run
 ```
-Your application should be accessible at [http://localhost:8089/tables](http://localhost:8089/tables)
+Your application should now be accessible at [http://localhost:8089/tables](http://localhost:8089/tables)

 To test the app out, follow the [consuming data](/docs/getting-started/consume-data/) section.
 {{%/content-textbox%}}